-Vortex optics makes him the most rugged and reliable scopes on the market today.
+Vortex Optics makes some of the most rugged and reliable scopes on the market today.
 They’re the most innovative and customer service oriented optics manufacturer that you can buy from.
-Once you get their products in the field you can instantly tell that each and every one of them was designed by people who hunt and shoot with them.
+Once you get their products in the field, you can instantly tell that each and every one of them was designed by people who hunt and shoot with them.

-This is one of the best optics for AR 15’s, like the river 556, on the market today.
-It is a lightweight incapable scope with medium magnification and a small objective bell that mouth close to the bore axis and stays out of the way when you are carrying the rifle.
+This is one of the best optics for AR 15’s, like the Ruger 556, on the market today.
+It is a lightweight very capable scope with medium magnification and a small objective bell that can be mounted close to the bore axis and stays out of the way when you are carrying the rifle.

-It has a 30 mm tube, one – 6X magnification and 24 mm objective Bell.
+It has a 30mm tube, 1 – 6X magnification and 24mm objective lens.
 These are the right sizes and specifications to fully take advantage of all ballistics that an AR 15 provides.
-Any more magnification and you’ll simply be carrying around dead weight because the .2 to 3 cartridge isn’t good past 300 yards where you don’t need high magnification.
+Any more magnification and you’ll simply be carrying around dead weight because the .223 cartridge isn’t good past 300 yards where you don’t need high magnification.

-This is a model of what an effective AR 15 scope looks like and if it’s within your budget one of the best and gets your hands on.
+This is a model of what an effective AR 15 scope looks like and if it’s within your budget one of the best you could gets your hands on.

 2. Bushnell Optics Drop Zone-223 Reticle Riflescope

 Bushnell makes a ton of different scopes that can be found virtually anywhere people shoot guns.
-In every country, they sell optics they are loved, and for good reason, they provide cost-effective high-quality equipment for people who need tools to get their job done.
+In every country, they sell optics that are loved, and for good reason, they provide cost-effective high-quality equipment for people who need high quality tools to get their job done.

-This is a purpose made optic for the AR 15 that incorporates a high-quality glass Bushnell is known for with specialized features like a BDC reticle made for the .223 cartridge and target turrets for you to quickly dial in holdovers and adjustments to hit targets at long-range.
+This is a purpose made optic for the AR 15 that incorporates the high-quality glass that Bushnell is known for with specialized features like a BDC reticle made for the .223 cartridge and target turrets for you to quickly dial in holdovers and adjustments to hit targets at long-range.

-Overall, this is a lightweight and compact scope that offers plenty of magnification field-of-view for you to quickly make shots of an AR 15 if you are looking to do the long-range shooting, past 500 yards, with your air 15 this may not be the best option for you.
+This is a lightweight and compact scope that offers plenty of magnification and field-of-view for you to quickly make shots with an AR 15.
+If you are looking to do long-range shooting, past 500 yards, with your AR 15 this may not be the best option for you.
 Simply because it doesn’t offer as much magnification as other scopes and it limits your field-of-view.

 3. Nikon 8496 P-223 3x32 Matte BDC Carbine

-Nikon makes some of the best and most cost-effective scopes you can buy for sporting.
+Nikon makes some of the best and most cost-effective scopes you can buy for sporting purposes.
 They have an entire lineup of P-223 scopes designed to be mounted onto AR 15’s to get the maximum accuracy and ballistic potential out of those rifles.

-If you use the scope within the intended purpose of a lightweight and fast optics to be mounted on a carbine that shooting a relatively close range, you’ll be extremely happy with the build quality and optical quality that the scope puts out.
-It is a great option for the vast majority of people who will be shooting there AR 15’s.
+If you use the scope within the intended purpose of a lightweight and fast optic to be mounted on a carbine that's shooting a relatively close range, you’ll be extremely happy with the build quality and optical quality of the scope.
+It is a great option for the vast majority of people who will be shooting AR 15’s.

 4. Bushnell Trophy TRS-25 Red Dot Sight Riflescope